 A customer who uses a wheelchair, including battery-powered wheelchairs and scooters, may choose to travel in the chair, or transfer to a fixed seat and stow the wheelchair.
 A customer with a disability who uses a Segway as a mobility device must transfer to a fixed seat and stow the Segway in the wheelchair space.
 Battery powered wheelchairs, scooters and Segways cannot be accepted in checked baggage due to excess weight.
 They can be shipped free by customers with a valid mobility impaired space travel ticket via Package Express to Heavy Express stations only.
-Other customers can also ship them via Package Express to Heavy Express stations, but regular shipping rates apply.
+Other customers can also ship them via Package Express to Heavy Express to Heavy Express to Heavy Express stations, but regular shipping rates apply.